dzakyputra/dzakyputra-com/content/blog/keep-making-personal-bests.md

     <img src="/assets/mandiri-jogja-marathon-2017.webp" style="max-width: 100%; max-height: 300px; width: auto; height: auto; display: inline-block;">
 </div>

 I never knew my personal best time before, I ran simply because I wanted to.
-I didn't care about the pace—I didn't even know what that was back then.
-I didn't care what shoes I was wearing—I even ran barefoot my first time 🤣.
+I didn't care about the pace, I didn't even know what that was back then.
+I didn't care what shoes I was wearing, I even ran barefoot my first time 🤣.

 <!-- Fast forward to 2025 and my PB -->
 Two weeks ago, almost exactly on the same date as my first running event, I recorded a new personal best for the 5K.
 It was **23:47, or a 4:45 min/km pace**.